 – you are engaged.
 At Notre Dame you will be invited to be an active and analytical participant in your education.
 You will get every opportunity to think critically, reason sensibly, discuss openly, create inventively, and collaborate effectively.
 You will own your experience and make it what you want it to be.

 – you are multi-dimensional.
 You like reading Shakespeare, but you also like solving for ‘x.’
 You like to draw, but you also like to perform dissections.
 Doors of learning opportunities will open for you at Notre Dame, which offers a variety of classes to stimulate your mind.
-Consider this sampling from our Upper Division: Accounting, Anatomy, Astronomy, Ceramics, Chinese, Computer Aided Design (CAD), Chamber Choir, Digital Photography, Film Studies, Law, Mythology, Moral Issues, Music Theory, Psychology, Spanish, Sports Medicine, and Symphonic Band.
+Consider this sampling from our Upper Division: Accounting, Anatomy, Astronomy, Ceramics, Chinese, Computer Aided Design (CAD), Chamber Choir, Digital Photography, Film Studies, Law, Mythology, Moral Issues, Music Theory, Forensic Psychology, Spanish, Sports Medicine, and Symphonic Band.
 No matter your academic interests, you can find what you’re looking for at Notre Dame.

 – you are active.
 You’re an athlete.
 Or maybe you’re a singer.
 Or maybe you’re a photographer, or a horseback rider, or a budding engineer.
 More than likely, you’re more than one thing, and we love that about you!
 In Notre Dame, you will find a school that is big enough to offer multiple and varied opportunities for you to grow in sports, fine and performing arts, extracurricular clubs and competitions, yet small enough for you to shine in whatever you choose to do.